RealManRobot/ros2_rm_robot/rm_moveit2_config/README.md

 ```
 rm@rm-desktop:~$ ros2 launch rm_<arm_type>_config real_moveit_demo_6fb.launch.py
 ```
-Note that the above commands need to replace <arm_type> with the corresponding robotic arm model, which can be selected as 65, 63, eco65, eco63, 75, and gen72.
+Note that the above commands need to replace <arm_type> with the corresponding robotic arm model, which can be selected as 65, 63, eco65, eco63, 75, and gen72、gen72_II.
 After completing the above operations, the following interface appears, and we can control the movement of the robotic arm by dragging the control ball.
 ![image](doc/rm_moveit2_config4.png)
 ## rm_moveit2_config_Architecture_Description
 ### Overview_of_package_files
-The current rm_driver package is composed of the following files.
+The current rm_moveit2_config package is composed of the following files.
 ```
 ├── doc
 │   ├── rm_moveit2_config1.png